frequency-chain/docs/pages/Tokenomics/TokenomicsOverview.md

 * **Frequency Providers:**
 Applications and services that use the Capacity Economic system are called [Providers](#provider), and must have Capacity to serve the users that delegate to them.
-While Capacity isn’t like other costs, Providers are not dictated how to pay for Frequency.
+While Capacity isn’t like other costs, Providers are not dictated how to pay for Frequency transactions.

 * **Coinless Users:**
 People who don’t need tokens to interact with the blockchain.